jcannon04/jcannon04.github.io/reading-notes.md

 ## bold text

-to make __bold text__ wrap text with two underscores or astericks
+to make __bold text__ wrap text with two underscores or asterisks

 ## italics

-to make text *italized* wrap text in a sing underscore or asterisks
+to make text *italicized* wrap text in a sing underscore or asterisks